Microesque/powershell-scripts/misc/USAGE.md

 ### <u>New-VideoFromImage</u>
 `Description:`
 >- Turns specified list of images into a video.
+Requires an ffmpeg executable.

 `Parameters:`
 ```powershell